victorgarciaesgi/regle/docs/src/introduction/integrations.md

 ```
 :::

-This exports will become globally available in your nuxt app
+The following exports will become globally available in your Nuxt application:

 - `@regle/core`
   - useRegle
   - createRule
   - defineRegleConfig
   - inferRules
-- `@regle/rules` Built-in rules are not injected to reduce risk of name conflict
+- `@regle/rules` Note: Built-in rules are not auto-injected to minimize the risk of name conflicts.
   - ruleHelpers
   - withAsync
   - withMessage